nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-info"> :information_source: **Note:**
-Features marked with * can only be utilised when users are at the home page.
+Features marked with * can only be utilised when you are at the home page.
 </div>

 ## 2. Features